 Guess what?
 Better oil prices are coming soon.
 When will producers start exploiting these wells?

 DUCs are not new.
 This many DUCs are.
 The backlog of uncompleted wells has grown significantly over the past couple of years.
-Companies like Continental Resources Inc. (NYSE:CLRC) and EOG Resources Inc. (NYSE:EOGC) are among the main culprits, but there are others.
+Companies like Continental Resources Inc. (NYSE:CLRB) and EOG Resources Inc. (NYSE:EOGC) are among the main culprits, but there are others.